Skip to main content

 (a) The Animal Control Agency shall enforce this Section.

 (b) Each sale, purchase, offer to transfer, advertisement, or facilitation involving a puppy, and each puppy bred or whelped within the City in violation of this Section, shall constitute a separate offense.
-Each advertisement, offer to transfer or puppy born is a distinct violation, even if multiple occur as part of the same transaction or on the same date.
+Each advertisement, offer to transfer or puppy bred is a distinct violation, even if multiple occur as part of the same transaction or on the same date.

 (c) Civil fines for first offenses shall not exceed one thousand dollars ($1,000) per violation.